sebastiansalin/unity-multiplayer/README.md

-# steamworks-tutorial
+# unity-multiplayer

-Repo for using Unity + Mirror + FizzySteamworks to create a game lobby through Steam
+Repo for using Unity + Mirror + FizzySteamworks to create a game lobby through Steam.
+Originally based on steamworks-tutorial repo.